William Allen (loyalist): Early life and education

+Career

+Following his father's death in 1725, Allen returned to Philadelphia to manage the family's business interests.

+Land acquisition for State House

-Upon his father's death in 1725, Allen returned to Philadelphia to manage the family's business interests.
-In spring 1729, Allen was named alongside lawyer Andrew Hamilton (his future father-in-law) as a trustee for the purchase and building fund to develop the state house in Philadelphia, then the capital of the province.
+In spring 1729, Allen was named alongside lawyer Andrew Hamilton, his future father-in-law, as a trustee for the purchase and building fund to develop the State House in Philadelphia, then the capital of the province.
 Both men were authorized to buy the land for the project.
-By October 1730, the next year, Allen and Hamilton began to purchase lots on Chestnut Street at their own expense, the property on which the Pennsylvania State House (later known as Independence Hall), was built.
-In 1735, Allen was appointed mayor of Philadelphia.
-The next year, he celebrated the opening of the nearly complete State House by having a feast for all residents and guests of the city; it was described at the time as "the most grand, the most elegant entertainment that has been made in these parts of America."

-By the will of his father-in-law Andrew Hamilton, dated July 31–August 1, 1741, Allen inherited all the land of the yard for the state house and its surrounding public grounds.
+By October 1730, Allen and Hamilton began to purchase lots on Chestnut Street at their own expense, the property on which the Pennsylvania State House, later known as Independence Hall, was built.
+By the will of Andrew Hamilton, dated July 31–August 1, 1741, Allen inherited all the land of the yard for the state house and its surrounding public grounds.
 They were to be managed by him and his brother-in-law James Hamilton.
 On September 13, 1761, Allen and Hamilton conveyed Lot no. 1 and the other pieces of land acquired to Isaac Norris II and the other trustees of the province.
 This completed the yard, which became the site of the State House and its surrounding public space.

+Political career

+Allen's political career began in 1727 within Philadelphia’s city government, and by 1730, he was elected to the Pennsylvania House.
+There he supported William Penn's sons and Andrew Hamilton, who had become speaker in 1729.
+Together, Hamilton and Allen led the Proprietary Party, which controlled the House for much of the 1730s.
+Allen also communicated with Proprietor Thomas Penn regarding colonial politics.
+In 1735, Allen was appointed mayor of Philadelphia.
+The following year, in 1736, he celebrated the opening of the nearly complete State House, later renamed Independence Hall, by hosting a feast for all residents and guests of the city; it was described at the time as "the most grand, the most elegant entertainment that has been made in these parts of America."

+In 1739, when both Allen and Hamilton retired from the House, the opposition Quaker Party, unhappy with the Proprietors' paper money policies and the governor's support for war with Spain, regained control for the next seventeen years.
+Allen lost his bid for a seat in 1740, and in 1742, the Quakers accused him of inciting sailors to riot during the Philadelphia election to intimidate their voters.
+The riot was unsuccessful, and Allen never ran for a legislative seat in Philadelphia again.